demisto/demisto-sdk/demisto_sdk/commands/common/content/README.md

 ContentPython is a python library used to interact with Demisto Content repository, high-level abstraction.

-It provides abstractions of Demisto-Content objects for easy access of repository data, and additionally allows you to access the Pickled file objects (Yaml, Json) more directly using either a pure python implementation.
+It provides abstractions of Demisto-Content objects for easy access of repository data and additionally allows you to access the Pickled file objects (Yaml, Json) more directly using a pure python implementation.

 # Import